NHS England reconsiders 'hub and spoke' dispensing model as part of its long-term plan

 The consultation, , suggested allowing “independent pharmacists to make use of ‘hub and spoke’ dispensing models — a ‘hub’ pharmacy dispenses medicines on a large scale, often by making use of automation, preparing and assembling the medicines for regular ‘spoke’ pharmacies that supply the medicines to the patient”.

-However, the proposals raised several questions with pharmaceutical representative bodies, including on whether the model was safe and how it would comply with the Falsified Medicines Directive.
+However, the proposals raised several questions, including whether the model was safe and how pharmacy organisations would comply with the Falsified Medicines Directive.
 As a result, the government shelved plans in June 2016 to implement the model.

 In its , the Pharmaceutical Services Negotiating Committee (PSNC) said any move to alter hub and spoke dispensing models raised both concerns and opportunities.